 Gender-based violence against women with disabilities worldwide takes many unique forms.
-According to the former UN Special Rapporteur on Violence against Women, Rashida Manjoo, violence against women with disabilities can be of a "physical, psychological, sexual or financial nature and include neglect, social isolation, entrapment, degradation, detention, denial of health care, forced sterilization and psychiatric treatment."62 Violence against women with disabilities also has unique causes, including violence that is perpetuated by stereotypes "that attempt to dehumanize or infantilize, exclude or isolate them, and target them for sexual and other forms of violence."63 In its General Comment No. 3 on women with disabilities, the CRPD Committee has found that "[s]ome women with disabilities, in particular, deaf and deafblind women, and women with intellectual disabilities, may be further at risk of violence and abuse because of their isolation, dependency or oppression."64

-The CEDAW Committee has itself frequently recommended that states take particular steps to ensure that women with disabilities are free from gender-based violence.
-For instance, the CEDAW Committee has expressed concern to states about lack of information on the types of violence committed against women with disabilities,65 and has further noted with concern that, when it comes to violence, women with disabilities "are not seen as a particular group with particular needs."66 It has also frequently expressed concern about the barriers women with disabilities face in accessing services to address violence, including the inaccessibility of shelters and crisis centers.67 The CEDAW Committee has called on states to collect particular data on violence against women with disabilities and address their specific needs.68 It has also recommended that states provide training to medical professionals to "raise awareness toward their own prejudices" about women with disabilities, as a means of preventing violence,69 and "to monitor the provision of social services with a view to ensuring the availability of a sufficient number of shelters equipped to accommodate women with disabilities."70
+According to the former UN Special Rapporteur on Violence against Women, Rashida Manjoo, violence against women with disabilities can be of a "physical, psychological, sexual or financial nature and include neglect, social isolation, entrapment, degradation, detention, denial of health care, forced sterilization and psychiatric treatment."51 Violence against women with disabilities also has unique causes, including violence that is perpetuated by stereotypes "that attempt to dehumanize or infantilize, exclude or isolate them, and target them for sexual and other forms of violence."52 The CEDAW Committee has itself frequently recommended that states take particular steps to ensure that women with disabilities are free from gender-based violence, including that women with disabilities are not recognized as a particular group with specific needs and that they face barriers to accessing services such as shelters and crisis centers.53 It has also frequently expressed concern about the barriers women with disabilities face in accessing services to address violence, including the inaccessibility of shelters and crisis centers.54 The CEDAW Committee has called on states to collect data on violence against women with disabilities and address their specific needs, 55 as well as train medical professionals about their prejudices towards women with disabilities56 and monitor social services and ensure that shelters are accessible to women with disabilities.57

-According to the 2013 Nigeria Demographic and Health Survey (DHS), 7% of women aged 15-49 in Nigeria report having experienced sexual violence in their lifetimes,71 though due to barriers to reporting this violence-including stigma surrounding sexual violence-this figure is likely to be much higher.72 Women with disabilities report experiencing sexual violence at even higher rates.
-According to a 2015 survey of HIV prevalence conducted by Enhancing Nigeria's HIV and AIDS Response Programme (ENR) among 624 persons with sensory and physical disabilities, over 10% of women with disabilities reported having experienced some form of sexual violence in their lifetimes.73 Of the female respondents, 14% had been touched against their will, 8% had been subjected to rape, 7% had been deceived or coerced into having sex, and 6% had suffered physical abuse for refusing to have sex.74 These higher rates of sexual violence exist despite the many barriers women with disabilities face in reporting gender-based violence, including stigma and discrimination surrounding disability and the inaccessibility of the justice system for women with disabilities.75
+According to the 2013 Nigeria Demographic and Health Survey (DHS), 7% of women aged 15-49 in Nigeria report having experienced sexual violence in their lifetimes,58 though due to barriers to reporting this violence-including stigma surrounding sexual violence-this figure is likely to be much higher.59 Women with disabilities report experiencing sexual violence at even higher rates.
+According to a 2015 survey of HIV prevalence conducted by Enhancing Nigeria's HIV and AIDS Response Programme (ENR) among 624 persons with sensory or physical disabilities, over 10% of women with disabilities reported having experienced some form of sexual violence in their lifetimes.60 Of the female respondents, 14% had been touched against their will, 8% had been subjected to rape, 7% had been deceived or coerced into having sex, and 6% had suffered physical abuse for refusing to have sex.61

-Furthermore, a 2013 academic paper investigating knowledge about HIV in school-aged children with and without disabilities in Nigeria found that girls with disabilities, particularly intellectual disabilities, experienced rape at higher rates than other girls.76 In a 2015 study of violence against women in Plateau State, researchers also uncovered several examples of women with disabilities at universities who were exploited, including through sexual activity, in order to receive assistance with understanding otherwise inaccessible course materials.77 Social myths in some parts of Nigeria-which indicate that having sex with women with disabilities, particularly intellectual and psychosocial disabilities, will bring wealth, status and power-may also make women with disabilities more vulnerable to sexual violence, including rape.78 due to the cognitive impairments of their victims, these individuals find it difficult to recognize their perpetrators, avoid violent situations, report such abuse and/or receive justice from the courts of law."79
+Furthermore, a 2013 academic paper investigating knowledge about HIV in school-aged children with and without disabilities in Nigeria found that girls with disabilities, particularly intellectual disabilities, experienced rape at higher rates than other girls.
+62 In a 2015 study of violence against women in Plateau State, researchers also uncovered several examples of women with disabilities at universities who were exploited, including through sexual activity, in order to receive assistance with understanding otherwise inaccessible course materials.
+63 Social myths in some parts of Nigeria-which indicate that having sex with women with disabilities, particularly intellectual and psychosocial disabilities, will bring wealth, status, and power-may also make women with disabilities more vulnerable to sexual violence.
+64 Furthermore, the 2013 study of school-aged children in Nigeria indicated that rates of sexual violence may be higher for girls with intellectual disabilities because "perpetrators are aware that due to the cognitive impairments of their victims, these individuals find it difficult to recognize their perpetrators, avoid violent situations, report such abuse and/or receive justice from the courts of law."
+65